ryanpei/cloud-run-sandboxes/README.md

 ### 2. Build and Deploy
 Ensure gcloud is up to date (`gcloud components update`).

-Submit the build to Cloud Build and deploy the service to Cloud Run with the second-generation (`gen2`) execution environment and the sandbox launcher flag enabled (`--sandbox-launcher`):
+Submit the build to Cloud Build and deploy the service to Cloud Run with the sandbox launcher flag enabled (`--sandbox-launcher`):

 ```bash
 # Build container image